jakobnissen/Probably.jl/docs/src/cuckoo.md

 # Cuckoo filter
 _Reference: Fan, Andersen, Kaminsky & Mitzenmacher: "Cuckoo Filter: Practically Better Than Bloom"_

+---

+!!! note
-__Note: See also the page: "Cuckoo versus Bloom filters"__
+    See also the page: [Cuckoo versus bloom filters](@ref)

 ## What it is
 A cuckoo filter is conceptually similar to a bloom filter, even though the underlying algorithm is quite different.

 The cuckoo filter is similar to a `Set`.
 Hashable objects can be pushed into the filter, but objects cannot be extracted from the filter.
 Querying the filter, i.e. asking whether an object is in a filter is fast, but cuckoo filters has a certain probability of falsely returning `true` when querying about an object not actually in the filter.
 When querying an object that is in the filter, it is guaranteed to return `true`.

 A cuckoo filter is defined by two parameters, `F` and its length `L`.
-Memory usage is proportional to `F*L`, and the false positive rate is approximately proportional to `N/(2^F*L)` where N is the number of elements in the filter.
+Memory usage is `F*L/2` bytes plus 50-ish bytes of overhead, and the false positive rate is approximately `9*(N/L)*(2^-F)` where N is the number of elements in the filter.

 ### Querying

-Querying time is constant for all values of N, `F` and `L`.
-When querying about an object in the filter, it is guaranteed to return `true`.
-Querying about objects not in the filter returns `true` with a probability proportional to `N/(2^F*L)`.
+Querying takes one cache access plus either 1 or 2 random memory access depending on the values of N, `F` and `L`, and so can be thought of as being constant.
+When querying about an object in the filter, it is guaranteed to return `true`, unless deletion operations have been done on the filrter.
+Querying about objects not in the filter returns `true` with a probability approximately to `9*(N/L)*(2^-F)`.

 In general, two distinct objects A and B will have a `1/(2^F-1)` chance of sharing so-called "fingerprints".
-Independently, each object is assigned two "buckets" in the range 1:L/4, and inserted in an arbitrary of the two buckets.
+Independently, each object is assigned two "buckets" in the range `1:L/4`, and inserted in an arbitrary of the two buckets.
 If objects A and B share fingerprints, and object A is in one of B's buckets, the existence of A will make a query for B return `true`, even when it's not in the filter.

 ### Pushing